tasmota/docs/docs/Bluetooth_MI32.md

   </tr>
 </table>
 passive: data is received via BLE advertisements
-active: data is received via bidrectional connection to the sensor
+active: data is received via bidirectional connection to the sensor

 #### Devices with payload encryption